Music Instruction

 Ms. Leah was a faculty member at Temple University, West Chester University, Valley Forge Christian College, West Catholic High School, Settlement Music School and Peabody Conservatory Prep.
 She was a director of string ensemble at Archbishop John Carroll High School, Lehigh Valley Performing Arts High School, and director of music at Rebecca Davis Dance Company.

-Currently Ms. Leah is the Director of Music at Villa Maria Academy High School, faculty at Eastern University, a violinist in La Croix Quartet, and Director of Pennsylvania Youth Orchestra, Pennsylvania Petit Ensemble, and Vivace Competition and Chamberstrings Summer Camp.
+Currently, Ms. Leah is the founder/president of MusicAngels non-profit organization, Director of Music at Villa Maria Academy High School, founder/director of the Villa Maria Conservatory, a violinist in Fairmount String Quartet, La Croix Quartet, and founder/director of Pennsylvania Youth Orchestra.

 Ms. Leah studied Performance and Pedagogy at Juilliard, Peabody Conservatory, and National Conservatory in France, and began her Doctorate in Music and Arts at Temple University.